akikoo/grunt-frontend-workflow/README.md

 with REST API.
 For installing MongoDB, see http://docs.mongodb.org/manual/installation/.
 If you're on OS X, see http://www.mkyong.com/mongodb/how-to-install-mongodb-on-mac-os-x/.

+In this project there's also a PHP REST API in /api directory (using Slim framework), and a MySQL database dump `itemdb.sql` if you want to use those for prototyping.
+I've recently switched to using the Express RESTful server and MongoDB instead.

 Be sure to check the links above, to install the correct MongoDB version for your environment.
 On OS X, this worked for me using the terminal: